Restore from a backup

 When you use

-tsm maintenance restore to restore your Tableau data, the contents of the PostgreSQL database, and data extracts are overwritten with the content in the backup
+tsm maintenance restore to restore your Tableau data, data extract files and the contents of the PostgreSQL database are overwritten with the content in the backup

 .tsbak).
 If you are running a distributed installation of Tableau Server, perform the restore on the initial node or where ever the TSM Controller is running.